bottkars/controlplane-jump-azure/README.md

 - a Key Vault
 - A JumpHost on Azure with [Sytem Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/tutorial-linux-vm-access-nonaad) to Access the Vault
-- An PCF Operation Manager
+- An PCF Operations Manager
+- PCF Control Plane based on Control Plane Private Repo ( requires restricted access from PivNet )

 This Repo will Provide